The 3 Best Small RV Air Conditioners: Brand Buying Guide

 This is the 6000 BTU unit that is perfect for rooms up to 250 sq. ft.

-It is a sleek, compact window air conditioner with a stylish, white casing.
-Looks great and performs equally well as it cools a 250 sq. ft. room in less than 15 minutes.
+It is a sleek, compact window air conditioner with a stylish white casing.
+It looks great and performs equally well, cooling a 250 sq. ft. room in less than 15 minutes.

-It has an air circulation of 200 cubic feet per minute which is terrific for a unit this size.
-It is Energy Star qualified and the compressor automatically switches off when the room is cool.
+It has an air circulation of 200 cubic feet per minute, which is terrific for a sizeable unit.
+It is Energy Star qualified, and the compressor automatically switches off when the room is cool.

 You can choose from three different cooling and fan-only speeds.
 The swinging louvers further improve the airflow in the room.

-The Chill CP06G10B also features washable antimicrobial filters that keep out particulate matter and keep the air free of pollutants, dander, and allergens.
-Something that should be very beneficial in the hot summer in dry and arid regions.
+The Chill CP06G10B also features washable antimicrobial filters that free particulate matter and air from pollutants, dander, and allergens.
+This should be very beneficial in hot summers in dry and arid regions.

 - Sleek design